 Instructional and General Fees

-The resident credit hour fee of $129.25 is based on a $115.75 instructional fee and a $13.50 general fee.
+For Autumn Semester 2016, the resident credit hour fee of $135.93 per credit hour includes a $122.43 instructional fee and a $13.50 general fee.
 The general fee defrays the cost of registration, student activities services, and student support services of a non-instructional nature.
 Fees for non-Ohio residents and international students reflect a similar prorated instructional and general fee amount.

 Please Note: All fees are subject to change based upon action by the Board of Trustees.

 The Technology and Facilities Fees will be applied during Autumn and Spring semesters at the time of registration and is based on the number of credit hours registered.
 This fee is used to maintain technology infrastructure, to expand technology-enhanced learning and student services, and to modernize outdated facilities.
 Fees will be adjusted when courses are added or dropped in accordance with the fee schedule below.
 Below is the Technology and Facilities fee structure: